 Article processing charges (APCs) do not include the charges for the reprints of the published article.
 Reprints facility is optional and could be order separately.
 For information regarding the reprint charges and request please visit the Reprints section.

-As per the general policies of the scholarly publishing the Editor-in-Chief of the journal is solely and independently responsible for all the decisions regarding the publication of all articles submitted.
-All the decisions are guided by the policies of the Editorial Board and constrained by such legal requirements in force regarding libel, copyright infringement and plagiarism.
-An outcome of this principle is the importance of the scholarly archive as a permanent, historic record of the transactions of scholarship.
+All the decisions are guided by the policies of the journal and constrained by such legal requirements in force regarding libel, copyright infringement and plagiarism.
+An outcome of this principle is the importance of the scholarly archive as a permanent, historic record.
 All the published articles will remain unaltered.
 In rare occasions some of these articles may be retracted or even removed after publication under exceptional circumstances.

 Sometimes few authors request withdrawal of manuscript from the publication process after submission.
 In most of the cases the request for the withdrawal is made very late, at the very advanced stages of publication.
 Withdrawal of a manuscript from publication at the advanced stages of publication wastes the valuable resources and tremendous amount of effort made in processing the manuscripts by the editors, reviewers and the editorial staff.